Can a dictionary bring peace to the Korean Peninsula? | DW | 18.03.2021

 The South was open to international influences through the media and music, and people were able to freely travel abroad, meaning that foreign phrases were adopted and worked into everyday language.

-The North, on the other hand, chose to largely seal its borders and keep external influences at arms' length, with ordinary citizens taught to use words that extolled their own unique political and cultural system.
+The North, on the other hand, chose to largely seal its borders and keep external influences at arms' length, with ordinary citizens taught to use words that extolled the virtues of their own unique political and cultural system.

 The two sides also had to negotiate over the meaning of some common words, such as "eunhaeng," which means bank.